rhythmcao/rhythmcao.github.io/content/publication/2024-spider2v/index.md

 ---
-title: 'OSWorld: Benchmarking Multimodal Agents for Open-Ended Tasks in Real Computer Environments'
+title: 'Spider2-V: How Far Are Multimodal Agents From Automating Data Science and Engineering Workflows?'
 authors:
 - admin
 - Fangyu Lei